LESS SMALL TALK,

 MORE SCOTCH TALK

-Stressing the non-turkey talk at this year’s get togethers?
-We hear you — conversations with your extended family can too-often get fired up before the gravy gets cold.
+Stressing the small talk at your get-togethers this year?
+We hear you.
+Small talk with that friend can too often get dry before you finish your first drink.
 So this year, we’re sharing our tried and true conversation topic changers — and yes, they’re all scotch related.

-Read on to discover 5 Whisky Facts that are interesting enough to distract cousin Kathy from asking if you’re still single.
+Read on to discover 5 Whisky Facts that are interesting enough to distract Fred from his political rant or even Karen from asking if you're still single.
 Because the only hot-button issue we want at our table is “are we making Old Fashioneds or New Fashioneds next?”

 1. “It’s medicinal.”